tomwheeler/temporal-nyc-workshop-go/README.md

-# temporal-nyc-workshop-go
+# Launch-and-Learn Workshop (Go)
-Hands-On Exercises for the Temporal Workshop that I am teaching on August 5th in New York City.
+Hands-On Exercises for the Temporal Launch-and-Learn Workshop that I am teaching in New York City on August 5th.

 ## Prerequisites
 We will use GitHub codespaces for this workshop, so there is nothing to